Circular walk around Trebarwith Valley

 As fuse technology improved, holes were drilled at regular intervals along a quarry face, filled with black powder.
 These pockets were all blasted simultaneously using a linked fuse (electrically triggered in the latter years of quarrying), to break off a very large chunk of slate.
 You can sometimes see the blasting holes in waste pieces of slate on the slate tips.

-9. Turn right through the gate opposite the house, into the field (the gate jams against the post so might need a firm shove once the latch is open).
-Head straight across the field to the gate opposite.
+9. Go through the pedestrian gate on the right, opposite the house, into the field.
+Head straight across the field to the gateway in the corner of protruding hedge opposite.

 A survey of over 5 million clover leaves found that the frequency of four-leaf clovers is about one in 5,000 (twice as common as originally thought).